 Sridevi Funeral Live!
-TEARY-EYED Aishwarya Rai Bachchan & Sushmita Sen Pay Their Last Respect
+TEARY-EYED Aishwarya Rai Bachchan & Sushmita Sen Pay Their Last Respects

 The Tragic Incident

 However, later it was revealed that Sridevi drowned in the bathtub in her room at the Jumeirah Emirates Towers hotel.
-As more speculation swirled, the Dubai government's media office said in a series of tweets that the case is now closed.

-However, later it was revealed that Sridevi drowned in the bathtub in her room at the Jumeirah Emirates Towers hotel.
-As more speculation swirled, the Dubai government's media office said in a series of tweets that the case is now closed.
+As more speculations swirled, the Dubai government's media office said in a series of tweets that the case is now closed.

 Official Statement